cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: Template creation - constraints
     :figclass: align-center

-To create a constrains group, click on either 'Add must co-exist group' or 'Add can't co-exist group', select a service you want to add to the group and select 'Add Service'.
+To create a constraint, click on either 'Add must co-exist group' or 'Add can't co-exist group', select a service you want to add to the group and select 'Add Service'.
 Services can be removed from the group by pressing the '-' next to the name of the service.
 Once all the required services are added, select 'Add Group'.